Richard Ravitch

-Richard Ravitch (born July 7, 1933) is an American politician and businessman who served as Lieutenant Governor of New York from 2009 to 2010.
+Richard Ravitch (July 7, 1933 – June 25, 2023) was an American politician and businessman who served as the lieutenant governor of New York from 2009 to 2010.
 He was appointed to the position in July 2009 by New York Governor David Paterson.
-A native of New York City, he graduated from Yale Law School and has worked in his family's real estate development business, a number of government and government-appointed positions, including with the New York State Urban Development Corporation and Metropolitan Transportation Authority, and in private industry, including tenures as chairman of the Bowery Savings Bank and as the chief owner representative in labor negotiations for Major League Baseball.
+A native of New York City, he graduated from Yale Law School and he worked in his family's real estate development business, a number of government and government-appointed positions, including with the New York State Urban Development Corporation and Metropolitan Transportation Authority, and in private industry, including tenures as chairman of the Bowery Savings Bank and as the chief owner representative in labor negotiations for Major League Baseball.

 Early life and education

 Ravitch was born July 7, 1933, to a Jewish family in Brooklyn, New York City, the son of Saul (d.
 1952) and Sylvia (née Lerner, d.
 1974) Ravitch.
-His father was a co-founder of HRH Construction Corporation, which eventually grew to have offices in New York, Los Angeles, Washington, DC, and Puerto Rico.
-The firm had begun building in Manhattan in the late nineteenth century, and by 1965 had built more than $1 billion worth of projects, including Columbia University Law School and New York University Hospital.
-Ravitch is a member of the third generation of the family to run the company.
+His father was a co-founder of HRH Construction Corporation, which eventually grew to have offices in New York, Los Angeles, Washington, D.C., and Puerto Rico.
+The firm began building in Manhattan in the late nineteenth century.
+By 1965, it had constructed more than $1 billion worth of projects, including Columbia University Law School, New York University Hospital and several luxury apartment houses (as exemplified by The San Remo and The Beresford, both on Central Park West).
+Ravitch was a member of the third generation of the family to run the company.

-Ravitch was educated at Columbia College, earning an undergraduate degree in American History with Phi Beta Kappa honors in 1955, and Yale Law School, earning a J.D. in 1958.
-He served in the U.S. Army for a short time after graduation from Yale and his 1960 marriage to Diane Silvers.
+Ravitch was educated at Oberlin College and Columbia University, earning an undergraduate degree in American history with Phi Beta Kappa honors from the latter institution in 1955.
+He then received his Juris Doctor from Yale Law School in 1958.
+He served in the U.S. Army for a short time after his graduation from Yale and 1960 marriage to Diane Silvers.